NoNamer8192/KeyboardDetector/ReadMe.md

 ### Attention

-❗ When more than 1 command blocks are exetuting `/keyboarddetector` `matchgroup`, make sure all `KeyAsciiList` have no elements in common.
+❗ When more than 1 command blocks are exetuting `/keyboarddetector matchgroup`, make sure all `<AsciiList>` must not contain any duplicate values.
 Otherwise, only one of the key events can be triggered.

+❗ Do not use `/keyboarddetector flush` without conditional statement.
+Otherwise, all subcommands for decection won't be available.

 ### ASCII Key Reference Table